Apparently, the mayor of San Francisco has done something amazing prior to a television interview.

 The Democrats did this in Vietnam.

-They're hell bent on destroying Bush.
+They're hell-bent on destroying Bush.

 They hate Bush with a purple passion.

-I think he's l illegitimate.
+I think he's illegitimate.

-Florida 2000, they're just consumed with hatred.
+They're just consumed with hatred.

 They're consumed with irrational rage and hatred.

-So there's they're they're being who they are.
+So they're being who they are.

 These people are who they are.